mpurg/qtools/README.md

 #### Requirements

-The tools pride themselves on not having any dependencies, except *matplotlib* which is required only for *q_plot.pt*, a non-essential utility used mostly for debugging.
+The tools pride themselves on not having any dependencies, except *matplotlib* which is required only for *q_plot.py*, a non-essential utility used mostly for debugging.

 The only requirement is *Python, version 2.7*